adomaceo/mc-mongodb-tools/README.md

 This environment variable `is optional` for you to use this image.
 This environment variable specifies the mongoDB database name.

+### `MONGO_RESTORE_OPTS`

+This environment variable `is optional` for you to use this image.
+This environment variable specifies the [mongoDB restore options](https://docs.mongodb.com/manual/reference/program/mongorestore/).

 ### `FILE`

 This environment variable `is optional` for you to use this image.